-The devices and chargers must be returned to the child's school upon return of teleschooling or at the end of the school year.
+Immediately upon return from teleschooling/home instruction, the device and charger must be returned to the child's school if a device has been issued.
 If a student fails to return his or her device, the parent and student are responsible for the cost to replace the device.
-The cost of the device is \$110.00 (inclusive of charger and cord).
+The cost of the device is \$100.00 (inclusive of charger and cord).
 There is no charge for accidentally damaged screens or keyboards.
 Failure to pay for a replacement device will result in a theft report being filed with the proper authorities.
 For further information in regards to obligations and damages, please contact the Building Principal.